NHSDigital/rap-package-template/README.md

 <br/><br/>

 # Adapting the package
 You can adapt the package to meet your own needs.
 The most obvious change would be to change the directory name and the name of the place where the code is kept.
-For example, if you were producing the [national diabetes audit (NDA)](https://github.com/NHSDigital/national-diabetes-audit) you might change the repo to look like this:
+For example, if you were producing the [National Diabetes Audit (NDA)](https://github.com/NHSDigital/national-diabetes-audit) you might change the repo to look like this:
 ```
 national-diabetes-audit
 │   README.md